-On 12 February 2020, Defra announced that six general licences for the control of wild birds will be reissued on a temporary basis ahead of new licences coming into force on 1 August 2020.
-The licences will be reissued from 1 March to 31 July.
+Six general licences for the control of wild birds will be reissued on a temporary basis by Defra, ahead of new licences coming into force next year.

 - GL26 Carrion crows: licence to kill or take them to prevent serious damage to livestock

 - GL28 Canada geese: licence to kill or take them for public health and safety

 - GL31 Woodpigeons: licence to kill or take them to prevent serious damage to crops

 - GL34 Wild birds: licence to kill or take for conservation purposes